Welcome to Year 2

 To reward individual achievement if your child achieves enough Dojo points they will receive either a silver, gold or even platinum certificate at the end of term.
 Your child will earn dojo points for demonstrating our school values or working hard.
 If your child produces an outstanding piece of work or demonstrates one of our school values to a high standard, they will be placed on the golden crown.
 If they stay on it for the rest of the week, they earn an extra 10 dojos.

 PSHE also plays a key role, this will take place both through class and assembly sessions.
-The PSHE topic of the new half term is healthy lifestyles.
+The PSHE topic of this half term is families and friends.
 Each week they will continue to focus on an attribute of the fortnight which might be linked to our school values, British Values or their PSHE topic.

-The autumn 2 topic is called 'Fighting Fit'.
+The spring 2 topic is called 'Farm shop'.

 Attendance